Future Homes Hub Logo

 The Hub is now bringing all key partners together to help coordinate delivery of the implementation plan.
 The priorities are:

-• Develop a simplified measurement approach and tool for new homes; and any supporting datasets that will be required.
+• Develop a simplified measurement approach and tool for new homes; and any supporting datasets that will be required, aligned to wider methodological developments including the RICS professional statement.

 • Encourage voluntary measurement and disclosure of upfront and whole life carbon assessments from developers – at both an individual home design level and whole development project site level.